ZODAJ/app-backend-aws/README.md

 # TCN Server on AWS

-This repo contains server and infrastructure code for deploying and running CoEpi Cloud API on AWS.
+This repo contains server and infrastructure code for deploying and running CoEpi Cloud API on AWS, forked from CoEpi.

 There are two API frontends provided: an AWS Lambda (api-aws-lambda) and a standalone server (api-server).
 For more information on running the standalone server, see [api-server/README.md](api-server/README.md).